 - Go to the “Advanced” tab and check “Persistent Tun” and set “Connection retries” to Unlimited.

 You now have an OpenVPN kill switch for Android.

-Using a dedicated VPN app from the Google Play Store is the easiest way to install a VPN on Android.
+Using a dedicated VPN app from the Google Play Store is the easiest way to install a VPN on your phone.
 Other methods, however, are hardly difficult.

 Image credit: By novak.elcic/Shutterstock.